-Why are you requiring content up front?
+Can’t I just put “Under Construction” or “Coming Soon” on pages?
 I thought the point of a beta site was to build the site from nothing.

 Please keep in mind that unless you give out the URL, nobody will know your bare-bones site exists.
 The basic content we recommend gives anyone who does somehow stumble across your newborn site enough detail to determine whether what you’re offering is something they want, along with contact information if they want to know more.
 That’s better than nothing.

 If you can’t continue work on the site for the foreseeable future and can’t bear the thought of launching with just the required info, we’ll shut down the beta site and you can complete our Website Project Request Form when you’re ready to start over.